Nehaadak/Nehaadak/README.md

 ---

-## 🎯 2025 Vision Board
+## 🎯 Goals for 2025

-- 🌱 Grow in advanced Kubernetes & observability
+- 🧠 Deepen expertise in Docker & Kubernetes
-- 🧚‍♀️ Share DevOps wisdom via open-source
-- ✍️ Write blog posts with pretty diagrams & real magic
-- 🌼 Uplift & mentor more amazing women in tech

----
+- 🚀 Contribute to open-source DevOps projects
+- ✍️ Publish technical blogs on CI/CD and cloud tooling
+- 👩‍🏫 Mentor and support budding developers in DevOps

 > _“She believed she could, so she did.”_ ✨